Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: LIM power spectrum

 Finally, we briefly discuss line interlopers which can also significantly alter the \cii PS.
 Many different approaches have been proposed to correct for this contaminant.
 For instance, acting at the map level, one could mask the voxels that should contain CO emission from galaxies that have been detected in external surveys \citep{Yue+15, Sun+18, Bethermin+22, Karoumpis+24}.
 While targeted masking has been proven to be successful in mitigating the contamination at the highest frequencies, it also reduces $V_\mathrm{surv}$ (thus increasing the statistical errors on the PS) and convolves the expected signal with a complicated window function which induces correlations between the measurements in different $k$-bins.
-Alternatively, working at the PS level, the contamination from interlopers could be characterised by cross-correlating the LIM data with galaxy catalogs or with intensity maps at different frequencies \citep{Wolz+16,Schaan-White_21,Keenan+22,Roy-Battaglia_24, Bernal-Baleato_25}.
+Alternatively, working at the PS level, the contamination from interlopers could be characterised by cross-correlating the LIM data with galaxy catalogues or with intensity maps at different frequencies \citep{Wolz+16,Schaan-White_21,Keenan+22,Roy-Battaglia_24, Bernal-Baleato_25}.
 Lastly, without requiring any external input, one could use the technique of `spectral line de-confusion' which is based on the fact that sources at different redshifts than the target lines will be mapped to the wrong comoving coordinates so that their PS will be highly anisotropic along the $k_\parallel$ and $k_\perp$ directions \citep{Visbal-Loeb-10, Lidz-Taylor-16, Cheng+16}.

-Current estimates on the level of contamination depend on assumptions about the CO spectral line energy distribution (SLED, i.e. the relative intensities of the different rotational transitions) in the interloper galaxies. \citet{Roy-Battaglia-23} find that CO interlopers generate a strong bias in the PS at 410 GHz while several other authors conclude that contamination is severe only below 350 GHz and that less than 10\% of the voxels need to be masked at 410 GHz \citep{Yue+15, Bethermin+22, Karoumpis+24}.
-Based on this second set of results, we do not modify our forecasts to account for interloper contamination.
+Current estimates on the level of contamination depend on assumptions about the CO spectral line energy distribution (SLED; i.e. the relative intensities of the different rotational transitions) in the interloper galaxies. \citet{Roy-Battaglia-23} found that CO interlopers generate a strong bias in the PS at 410 GHz, while several other authors concluded that contamination is severe only below 350 GHz and that fewer than 10\% of the voxels need to be masked at 410 GHz \citep{Yue+15, Bethermin+22, Karoumpis+24}.
+Based on this second set of results, we did not modify our forecasts to account for interloper contamination.